Home insurance for people with convictions

 How long does a criminal conviction stay on your record?

-Under the Rehabilitation of Offenders Act, certain convictions can become ‘spent’ after a specified amount of time, known as the rehabilitation period.
+Under the Rehabilitation of Offenders Act 1974, certain convictions can become ‘spent’ after a specified amount of time, known as the ‘rehabilitation period’.

 How long does it take for a criminal conviction to be spent?

-How long it takes for your conviction to be considered spent depends on your crime and the length of your sentence.
+How long it takes for your conviction to be considered spent depends on the following:

 • The seriousness of your crime